-(1) For the purposes of Annual Validation, ERCOT is responsible for determining the Load Profile Type assignment for all Residential and Business Load factor Electronic Service Identifiers (ESI IDs) that have a Meter Data Type assignment of Non-Interval Data Recorder (NIDR).
+(1) For the purposes of Annual Validation, ERCOT is responsible for determining the Load Profile Type assignment for all Residential and Business Load factor Electric Service Identifiers (ESI IDs).
 Transmission and/or Distribution Service Providers (TDSPs) and ERCOT shall work closely and expeditiously with each other during the Annual Validation process.